spiral/docs/docs/en/framework/bootloaders.md

 }
 ```

-If you want to ensure that `HttpBootloader` has always been initiated before `MyBootloader` use
+If you want to ensure that `HttpBootloader` has always been initiated before `MyBootloader`, use constant `DEPENDENCIES`:
-constant `DEPENDENCIES`:

 ```php
 namespace App\Bootloader;